joannapng/meme-maker/README.md

 Open jupyter notebook in the project_env environment and choose the project_env kernel

 TODO
-- Hide every button, until a valid image is uploaded
--
+- Make the slider limits depend on the image size
+- Add preview to save image page
+- Add undo button to filters